 Panasonic – another big producer of VCRs stopped production back in 2012.

-At this point most people don’t even have a DVD player anymore.
+At this point, most people don’t even have a DVD player anymore.

 How can I watch VHS tapes without a VCR?

 You really can’t watch a VHS tape without a VCR, unless you get the VHS transferred to a DVD or digital format.
 If you’re interested in services that transfer VHS to digital check out How Much Does it Cost to Transfer VHS to DVD or Digital?

-The only exception to this is some old tube-style TVs had VCR players built in.
+The only exception to this rule is some old tube-style TVs had VCR players built in.
 If you are looking to watch or transfer an old tape this could be a good option.

-But beware if the tape gets jammed its much tougher to pull apart a TV to get the tape out without breaking it versus taking the cover off a VHS player to free your tape from its grasp.
+But beware if the tape gets jammed it’s much tougher to pull apart a TV to get the tape out without breaking it versus taking the cover off a VHS player to free your tape from its grasp.

 Are VHS Tapes Still Made?